 For me, pride, personal satisfaction and signs of development among my students count for so much more than delivering short-lived, money-spinning intensive exam courses to students.

-CONCLUSION - HOPEFULLY, I’M NOT A PHONY EFL TEACHER
+CONCLUSION - HOPEFULLY, I’M NOT A PHONeY EFL TEACHER

 I imagine that imposter syndrome theory is relevant for many EFL teachers.